anand0xff/astroscholars22_anand/README.md

  * suggestion: two possible images: present simulated telescope images to determine telescope diameter (convolution)

- Use R & B laser illumination of pinholes and new fits files. to determine diffraction dependece on wavelegth, with R, B light sources and 100, 300, 400 um pinhole data.
+ Use R & B laser illumination of pinholes and new fits files. to determine diffraction dependence on wavelength, with R, B light sources and 100, 300, 400 um pinhole data.